5.4 Major Publications in the Magazine Industry

 Better Homes and Gardens

 Making its print debut in 1922, Better Homes and Gardens entered the industry later than its counterparts.
-Currently, the magazine is ranked fifth in circulation in the United States with a readership of more than 7.6 million (Echo Media).
 Since its inception, the publication has focused on home and gardening style and decorations.
 Its positioning statement reads:

 For the woman who reads Better Homes and Gardens, home is where she creates her life story.
-It’s her haven, where she raises her family, entertains friends, and celebrates life’s big—and small—accomplishments.
+It’s her haven, where she raises her family, entertains friends, and celebrates life’s big and small accomplishments.
 It’s where she indulges her dreams and builds a world of her own.
 Home is her emotional center—it’s where life happens.
 Better Homes and Gardens recognizes this and inspires her with infinite possibilities for creativity and self-expression.
-Each issue delivers smart, approachable editorials on design and individual style, decorating and gardening, food and entertaining, and personal and family well-being.
+Each issue delivers smart, approachable editorials on design and individual style, decorating and gardening, food and entertaining, as well as personal and family well-being.
 Better Homes and Gardens helps her bridge the gap between dreaming and doing (Meredith).

 The monthly magazine divides itself into six sections: Food and Nutrition, Home, Health, Family, Gardening, and Lifestyle.